datenguide/datenguide/docs/_canvas/6-user-profiles.md

 layout: page
 # You can change next part to add your ideas
 item:
-  - Research journalists
+  - "Traditional" journalists
-  - Human right activists
+  - Data journalists

 ---